joetjo/jopLauncher/README.md

 - update last played on stating game ( with current total duration )
 - fix alignment in session history
 - setup a mapping keep old session in list ( bug ) and don't rename existing name in storage ( so 2 games exist )
+- fix 1st run when no data are available

 Enhancements:
 - add search in upper right and then previous session is replaced by search result